denten-books/plain-text/main.md

 ### Media Archeology
 This is not a technological prolbem.
 Prolifiration of formats ensures a business of waste.
 Data must be stored in human readable formats both so we can study it AND to protect it.
 This is not just minimal computing for them, but a vision of computing for us.
 It is a political stance.
 The weight of .pdf vs. .txt.
 It is not a computational challenge.
 Digital dicay.
 The need to obviate media archeology.
 Data must be held in plain text.
 ### New Humanism
 Humans as systems.
 But as recursive and self referential systems.
 The ability to incorporate models to alter behavior.
 Frustrates predicative models.
 Charles Goodhart "Goodhart's Law." and Robert Lucas.
 Lucas Critique.
+Pluralism.

+"We recognize that separating humanity from nature, from the whole of life, leads to humankind’s own destruction and to the death of nations.
+Only through a re-integration of humanity into the whole of nature can our people be made stronger.
+That is the fundamental point of the biological tasks of our age.
+Humankind alone is no longer the focus of thought, but rather life as a whole . . .
+This striving toward connectedness with the totality of life, with nature itself, a nature into which we are born, this is the deepest meaning and the true essence of National Socialist thought.” – National Socialist professor of biology, Ernst Lehmann."

+Opposed to monism.
+Dialogical and dialectical systems.
+Including dualism!

+Monism.
+Haeckel, Ernst the Monist League as the founding of the Nazi Party.

 "Any observed statistical regularity will tend to collapse once pressure is placed upon it for control purposes"  Goodhart, Charles (1981).
 "Problems of Monetary Management: The U.K. Experience".
 Anthony S. Courakis (ed.), Inflation, Depression, and Economic Policy in the West (Rowman & Littlefield): 111–146